siddharth369p/Delta-demo/README.md

 # Delta-demo
-This is a demo for Git &amp;GitHub
+This is a demo for Git &amp;GitHub.